EmaroLab/Miro_stereo_ROS/README.md

 ```

 ### [Stereo_image_proc](http://wiki.ros.org/stereo_image_proc)
-> Commonly used open source package.
+> Commonly used open source , standalone ROS package.
 This requires both camera_info and image topics for both the cameras.
 It publishes the Rectified images, Disparity Image and the Point Cloud. **The messages shall be synchronized, recommended to not use approximate_sync for best performance**.
 We used the [tutorial](http://wiki.ros.org/stereo_image_proc/Tutorials/ChoosingGoodStereoParameters) for setting best stereo parameters for the package using [dynamic_reconfigure](http://wiki.ros.org/dynamic_reconfigure).
-The stereo_image_proc node and dynamic_reconfigure can be run separately as described in the package summary. ****Furthur the output disparity image and rect images can be seen by using **stereo_view node of image_view**.
+The stereo_image_proc node and dynamic_reconfigure can be run separately as described in the package summary. **The best parameters ,according to us,  for the Scaled_images from the Miro_robot have been saved in a .yaml file and made available inside this package.
+This can be direclty loaded in the rqt_dynamic_reconfigure**.
+Furthur the output disparity image and rect images can be seen by using **stereo_view node of image_view**.
 Otherwise a custom launch file was included which launches all above assuming the namespace of the camera/images to be **stereo**.
+The point cloud can be visualised in Rviz.

-####Run by :
+#### Run by :
 ```
 ROS_NAMESPACE=stereo rosrun stereo_image_proc stereo_image_proc
 rosrun image_view stereo_view stereo:=/stereo image:=image_rect_color